junxit/us-congress-bills-110/metadata.md

 - 2008-04-01 — Introduced in Senate
 - 2008-04-01 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2300-2301)
+- 2008-05-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S3931)
+- 2008-05-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S3931)
+- 2008-05-07 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S3931)
+- 2008-05-07 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S3931)